 Book your FastPasses 60 days in advance.
 Make sure to book attractions that actually need FastPasses.
 There are some that offer fast passes but are not worth it.
 You only can book 3 FastPasses before you arrive and you want them for the best/busiest attractions.

-Bonus: My BEST Disney World Tip for First Timers!
+Bonus: My BEST Disney World Vacation Tip

 If you can…arrive early!!
 This is my biggest tip!!
 You will get more done in the park in the first few hours when the crowds are low.
 We once went on 7 rides before 11:00am on a visit to Magic Kingdom.